-- The provision of State independent living services; - The development and support of a statewide network of centers for independent living; - Working relationships between programs providing independent living services and independent living centers, the vocational rehabilitation program established under title I, and other programs providing services for individuals with disabilities.
-34 CFR 364.20(f)

-2.2 The DSU and SILC conduct public meetings to provide all segments of the public, including interested groups, organizations and individuals, an opportunity to comment on the State plan prior to its submission to the Commissioner and on any revisions to the approved State plan.

-34 CFR 20(g)(1)

-2.3 The DSU and SILC establish and maintain a written description of procedures for conducting public meetings in accordance with the following requirements.
-The DSU and SILC shall provide:

-- appropriate and sufficient notice of the public meetings; - reasonable accommodation to individuals with disabilities who rely on alternative modes of communication in the conduct of the public meetings, including providing sign language interpreters and audioloops; and - public meeting notices, written material provided prior to or at the public meetings, and the approved State plan in accessible formats for individuals who rely on alternative modes of communication.

-34 CFR 364.20(g)(2)

-2.4 At the public meetings to develop the State plan, the DSU and SILC identify those provisions in the SPIL that are State-imposed requirements beyond what would be required to comply with the regulations in 34 CFR parts 364, 365, 366, and 367.

-2.5 The DSU will seek to incorporate into, and describe in, the State plan any new methods or approaches for the provision of IL services to older individuals who are blind that are developed under a project funded under chapter 2 of title VII of the Act and that the DSU determines to be effective.

-2.6 The DSU and SILC actively consult, as appropriate, in the development of the State plan with the director of the Client Assistance Program (CAP) authorized under section 112 of the Act.

-34 CFR 364.20(e)
+- The development and support of a statewide network of centers for independent living; and - Working relationships between programs providing independent living services and independent living centers, the vocational rehabilitation program established under title I, and other programs providing services for individuals with disabilities.
+34 CFR 364.20(f) - 2.2 The DSU and SILC conduct public meetings to provide all segments of the public, including interested groups, organizations and individuals, an opportunity to comment on the State plan prior to its submission to the Commissioner and on any revisions to the approved State plan.
+34 CFR 364.20(g)(1) - 2.3 The DSU and SILC establish and maintain a written description of procedures for conducting public meetings in accordance with the following requirements.
+The DSU and SILC shall provide: - appropriate and sufficient notice of the public meetings (that is, at least 30 days prior to the public meeting through various media available to the general public, such as newspapers and public service announcements, and through specific contacts with appropriate constituency groups and organizations identified by the DSU and SILC); - reasonable accommodation to individuals with disabilities who rely on alternative modes of communication in the conduct of the public meetings, including providing sign language interpreters and audio-loops; and - public meeting notices, written material provided prior to or at the public meetings, and the approved State plan in accessible formats for individuals who rely on alternative modes of communication. $34 \ CFR \ 364.20(g)(2)$ - 2.4 At the public meetings to develop the State plan, the DSU and SILC identify those provisions in the SPIL that are State-imposed requirements beyond what would be required to comply with the regulations in 34 CFR parts 364, 365, 366, and 367.
+34 CFR 364.20(h) - 2.5 The DSU will seek to incorporate into, and describe in, the State plan any new methods or approaches for the provision of IL services to older individuals who are blind that are developed under a project funded under chapter 2 of title VII of the Act and that the DSU determines to be effective.
+34 CFR 364.28 - 2.6 The DSU and SILC actively consult, as appropriate, in the development of the State plan with the director of the Client Assistance Program (CAP) authorized under section 112 of the Act. $34 \ CFR \ 364.20(e)$

+Section 3: Independent Living Services
-Section 3: Eligibility 3.1 The State, directly or through grants or contracts, will provide IL services with Federal, State, or other funds

-34 CFR 364.43(b)

-3.2 Independent living services shall be provided to individuals with significant disabilities in accordance with an independent living plan mutually agreed upon by an appropriate staff member of the service provider and the individual, unless the individual signs a waiver stating that such a plan is unnecessary.
+- 3.1 The State, directly or through grants or contracts, will provide IL services with Federal, State, or other funds.
+34 CFR 364.43(b) - 3.2 Independent living services shall be provided to individuals with significant disabilities in accordance with an independent living plan mutually agreed upon by an appropriate staff member of the service provider and the individual, unless the individual signs a waiver stating that such a plan is unnecessary. $34 \ CFR \ 364.43(c)$ - 3.3 All service providers will use formats that are accessible to notify individuals seeking or receiving IL services under chapter 1 of title VII about: - the availability of the CAP authorized by section 112 of the Act; - the purposes of the services provided under the CAP; and - how to contact the CAP.
+34 CFR 364.30 - 3.4 Participating service providers meet all applicable State licensure or certification requirements.

-34 CFR 364.43(c)

-3.3 All service providers will use formats that are accessible to notify individuals seeking or receiving IL services under chapter 1 of title VII about:

-- the availability of the CAP authorized by section 112 of the Act; - the purposes of the services provided under the CAP; and - how to contact the CAP.

-3.4 Participating service providers meet all applicable State licensure or certification requirements.

 34 CFR 365.31(c)